zk-org/zk/docs/index.rst

 Build from scratch:

-Make sure you have a working [Go 1.21+ installation](https://golang.org/), then clone the repository:
+Make sure you have a working `Go 1.21+ installation <https://golang.org/>`_, then clone the repository:

 .. code-block:: sh